inuitcss/inuitcss/README.md

 **NOTE: If you've installed inuitcss neither with npm nor with bower, make sure that Sass-MQ is properly imported in your `main.scss` in the tools layer.**

 If you want to use another media-query library like [@include-media](http://include-media.com/) or [sass-mediaqueries](https://github.com/paranoida/sass-mediaqueries), feel free to do so.
 But in this case you have to manage your [responsive widths classes](https://github.com/inuitcss/inuitcss/blob/develop/utilities/_utilities.widths.scss) yourself.

+## Prerequisities

+Make sure you have at least Sass v3.3 installed.